datptm2003/FileSharingAssignment/README.md

-﻿# SIMPLE FILE-SHARING SYSTEM: HOW TO RUN
+﻿# SIMPLE FILE-SHARING SYSTEM
+# How to run
 ### Server:
 1. On the first host/terminal, run `python Asm1_CN/main_server.py`.
 2. Enter port, for example `12000`.